Concordium/concordium-node/docs/grpc.md

   - `bakerEquityCapital : Amount` &mdash; the equity capital of the baker when frozen for the current payday.
   - `delegatedCapital : Amount` &mdash; the total delegated capital when frozen for the current payday.

-An `LPoolStatus` object consists of
+A `PassiveDelegationStatus` object consists of
-- `delegatedCapital : Amount` &mdash; total capital staked by delegators to the L-pool
+- `delegatedCapital : Amount` &mdash; total capital staked by passive delegators
-- `commissionRates : CommissionRates` &mdash; the commission rates that apply to the L-pool
+- `commissionRates : CommissionRates` &mdash; the commission rates that apply to passive delegators
-- `currentPaydayTransactionFeesEarned : Amount` &mdash; the transaction fees accrued to the L-pool in this payday
+- `currentPaydayTransactionFeesEarned : Amount` &mdash; the transaction fees accrued to the passive delegators in this payday
-- `currentPaydayDelegatedCapital : Amount` &mdash; the total effective capital delegated to the L-pool for the current payday.
+- `currentPaydayDelegatedCapital : Amount` &mdash; the total effective capital passively-delegated for the current payday.

 ## GetInstanceInfo : `BlockHash -> ContractAddress -> ?ContractInfo`